 - Creates a General Request

-- Shows the request in the General Requests dashboard with “System” as the requestor
+- Displays the request in the General Requests dashboard with "System" as the requestor

-- Adds a note in the Activity Feed of the related record
+- Adds a note in the related record’s Activity Feed

-💡 Tasks work just like any other workflow.
-You choose who to assign—whether a specific person, the Contract Owner, or Document Owner.
-Tropic uses metadata to assign it automatically.
-Assigned tasks also show up in the Action Center.
+💡 Tasks follow the same logic as other workflows.
+You choose the assignee—whether a specific person, the Contract Owner, or the Document Owner.
+Tropic uses metadata to assign them automatically.

-Example: If you set a workflow to trigger on the Contract End Date and three contracts match tomorrow, you’ll see three General Requests created the next morning—each with its own tasks.
+Example: If you set a workflow to trigger on the Contract End Date and three contracts match tomorrow, Tropic will create three General Requests the next morning, each with its own tasks.

 - Click Add a Task